 Welcome to the world of The Texas Five!
-My name is Shannon and I will be your guide through this wonderful adventure.
+My name is Shannon, Scout's foster and I will be your guide through this wonderful adventure.

 Our tour begins in Texas at a gigantic shelter.
 The puppies were brought in by the authorities when they were found in horrendous living conditions, flea infested, covered in mange and emaciated.
 Rather than face charges, the owners were kind enough to surrender them immediately.

 The shelter staff went to work, giving them food and flea preventative.
 Volunteers pitched in, thus introducing them to human kindness.
 Shelter life is very hard on animals so the staff started networking.
 And that is how they became known on the other side of our country.